themanciraptor/Backend/README.md

 The Avengers!

 # Purpose
-To be a shitty backaned
+To be a shitty backend written in PHP